Manage Chrome device settings

-- In the Cloud Print dialog that appears, search for and Add cloud printers for the devices in the org units you have selected.
+- In the Cloud Print dialog that appears, search for and Add cloud printers for the devices in the organization you have selected.

-- Click Save.
-This shares these printers with every Chrome devices in the org units you selected.
+It can take up to 24 hours for printers to be shared with every Chrome device in the organization you selected.
 Any user on the device, including users using Guest Mode or Public Sessions, will be able to print from the cloud printers you've shared.

 If there are printers that you don't own, which are shared with your domain, they will appear under an additional heading in the dialog box called Other printers.
 If a printer is no longer working or if it no there's no longer an owner in your domain, you can Remove it from the Other printers box.